JerrardL/tesseract/README.md

 An NSFW enrichment that can detect if material in an image or video is sexually explicit.
 This is done using the python library [NudeNet](https://github.com/notAI-tech/NudeNet).
 The library provides two main functions:
 - An **NSFW Classifier** which attempts to class whether an image is 'safe' or 'unsafe' for work.
 - An **NSFW Detector** which detects what is in the image or video that makes it explicit.

+Some work on this enrichment has already been completed and merged into the main `app.py` script.
+The code for this can be found in the `nsfw_classifier` and `nsfw_detector` folders.
+Currently, The classifier and detector both work well for Image files.
+More work is needed to be done on Video files.
+These enrichments also have not been formatted yet to work in an offline environment.
+For now, **all references to the NSFW enrichment have been commented out** of the running code, until it works fully, so not to disrupt the running of the overall app.

 #### Speech Recognition Support
 - Adding support to detect what language is being spoken directly from audio for the speech recognition enrichment.
 - Adding support for different audio types other than .wav to be accepted by the speech recognition enrichment.